 Heading for a root canal treatment in Brookfield, CT at The Dental Team?
 You might be scared, and that’s perfectly normal.
 It can sound like a terrifying experience, and you might be worried about the time, the pain, and the procedure itself.
 Get ready for your endodontic therapy by reading some facts about root canals below.

-When starting a root canal, the dentist at the Dental Team will begin by removing all infected pulp from your infected tooth.
+When starting a root canal treatment, the dentist in Brookfield at the Dental Team, will begin by removing all infected pulp from your infected tooth.
 This is done by drilling down into your tooth’s center.
 They’ll clean it out and then seal it to prevent further problems in the future.

 You might just need the filling.
 In other cases, the dentist is going to recommend a follow-up appointment where he’ll place a crown on the tooth.
 This will help protect it against further decay and allow you to chew once more without experiencing a lot of pain.

-It can take hours for a dentist to perform a root canal treatment, and it can be very uncomfortable to sit there with your mouth open for that period of time.
-You can ask your doctor about listening to music or some kind of podcast; this will help the time pass faster, and you’ll be done before you know it.
+It can take hours for a dentist to perform a root canal treatment in Brookfield, CT, and it can be very uncomfortable to sit there with your mouth open for that period of time.
+You can ask your dentist in Brookfield, CT, about listening to music or some kind of podcast; this will help the time pass faster, and you’ll be done before you know it.
 In order to keep you from feeling pain, the dentist will apply general anesthesia.

-It can be a frightening and uncomfortable experience, but if your dentist at the Dental Team recommends a root canal, it’s best to just get it over with before the infection spreads or causes other dental concerns.
+It can be a frightening and uncomfortable experience, but if your dentist in Brookfield, CT, at The Dental Team recommends a root canal treatment, it’s best to just get it over with before the infection spreads or causes other dental concerns.